prukia/MUHIFA-online-store-solo-project/README.md

 #### Note:

-- Site is currently on beta status while business owners relaunch their new products, then when business relaunch is ready site will move to gold status.
+- Site is currently on beta status while business owners relaunch their new products, then when business relaunch is ready site will move to production status.
+Currently, working on admin-interface.